We conduct research into translation processes and define characteristics in various fields of translation.

 Capturing Translation Processes (CTP)

 The question of what translators really do when they translate and how they do it is the focus of this applied linguistics project, a large-scale longitudinal workplace study of translation processes and the development of translation competence.
-By “translation processes”, we mean the entire process of production of a translation: it begins when a ...
+By “translation processes”, we mean the entire process of production ...

 At both BA and MA level, we offer various modules in the area of translation studies.
 We also act as advisors for theses on the subject.
 Examples of modules that have been offered in the BA in Applied Languages (with a specialisation in Multimodal Communication) and in the MA in Applied Linguistics (with a specialisation in Professional Translation) are: